WC5E/Warcraft-5e-Conversion/WIP 3.0 Classes/Warlock.md

 - When you command your demon to take the Attack action, you can spend a point to give them advantage on the attack roll.
 - When your demon is forced to make a saving throw, you can spend a point as a reaction to give them advantage on the roll.

-<div style='margin-top:-5px'></div>

 #### Grimoire of Supremacy
 *14th-level Study of Demonology feature*

 ___
 <div style='margin-top:-6px'></div>

 You call upon the knowledge of the Grimoire of Supremacy to permanently evolve your demonic minion into a more powerful form.
 It gains a number of benefits as mentioned in its entry in Part I of Appendix C.

-<div style='margin-top:-5px'></div>

 #### We Are Legion
 *18th-level Study of Demonology feature*